-A disadvantage is that the cost distribution may be uneven.
-For example, older partners pay higher premiums as they own the policies on their own lives at an older age.
+However, a disadvantage to this is that there is an incorrect distribution of cost i.e. where partners vary in ages, some being older than others, it is the older ones who pay the higher premiums as they own their own policies on their own older age.
 A solution to this would be for the younger partners to compensate the older partners for the higher premiums being paid.

-Conversely, the 'Life of Another' method has a correct cost distribution as the younger partners insure the older ones.
+In converse, the 'Life of Another' method has a correct cost distribution as the younger partners insure the older ones.
 The problem is the number of policies being set up, which can be quite numerous.
 For example, if there are five partners in a firm there would be twenty policies.

-By all accounts, the most popular method in setting up Partnership Insurance is 'Own Life in Trust'
+By all accounts, the most popular method in setting up Partnership Insurance is 'Own Life in Trust'.